How should covariates be handled in randomized trials? Empirical evidence from 50 trials and recommendations for practice: Discussion

 \subsection{Practical recommendations}

-Our analyses provides practical insights into the comparative performance of covariate adjustment strategies, which we summarize in the following key takeaways.
+Our analyses provide clear insights for the prespecification and implementation of covariate adjustment in RCTs.

 First, we recommend adjustment for prognostic baseline covariates to enhance statistical efficiency and power.
-Our findings explicitly highlight that these gains are more pronounced for continuous outcomes, where baseline covariates explain a larger proportion of outcome variability, than for binary outcomes, where the potential for improvement is inherently more limited.
-Notably, the real-world benefits of covariate adjustment outweigh its potential loss.
-When sample sizes are sufficiently large (e.g., $n>100$), differences in precision across estimators tend to diminish, whereas simpler approaches perform best in smaller samples due to their robustness and stability.
-In practice, these results support the routine use of model-robust covariate-adjusted analyses in randomized trials, as they reliably improve precision without introducing systematic bias.
+These gains were consistently larger for continuous outcomes than for binary outcomes.
+Importantly, the probability that covariate adjustment led to a gain in statistical significance exceeded the probability of a loss, indicating a net benefit in practice.

-Second, we advise caution when applying complex models for covariate adjustment in RCTs with limited sample sizes (e.g., $n<100$).
-Although increased model flexibility yields asymptotic precision gains, these gains did not materialize in our empirical evaluation.
-In small to moderate samples, parsimonious regression methods such as ANCOVA consistently outperformed TMLE and DML, while in larger samples the performance of machine-learning estimators approached, but seldom exceeded, that of simpler models.
+Second, we recommend parsimonious regression methods, such as ANCOVA, for covariate adjustment in primary analyses.
+In our empirical evaluation, increased model flexibility did not translate into {practically relevant} precision gains.
+Differences between estimators diminished as sample size increased, while in smaller trials simpler models consistently performed better because of their numerical stability and robustness. {For variance estimation, we recommend using robust (sandwich) standard errors that provide asymptotically valid inference even when the working outcome model is misspecified \citep{Tsiatis2006, FDA2023covariate}.
+However, we note that sandwich variance estimators may be inaccurate in small samples, and their finite-sample performance can depend on the design and correction methods \citep{kauermann2001note}.}

-Third, we recommend adjusting for a small, prespecified set of prognostic covariates to balance stability, regulatory transparency, and analytic rigor.
-The Baseline+ approach, which incorporates key variables routinely recommended in the literature \citep{wang2019analysis, wang2023model}, produced precision gains comparable to data-driven selection strategies such as Top-3, while avoiding risks associated with post hoc variable selection.
-Baseline+ is broadly applicable across therapeutic areas and can be tailored using domain knowledge.
-For example, in diabetes trials, duration of diabetes and glycated hemoglobin (HbA1c) are well-established prognostic factors \citep{rawshani2019relative} and are natural candidates for prespecified adjustment.
-In contrast, while adjusting for all covariates achieves the largest precision gains, it faces more computation issues in variance estimation, especially in small samples.
+Third, we recommend prespecifying a small set of clinically established prognostic covariates.
+The Baseline+ strategy produced precision gains comparable to those of data-driven selection while avoiding the risks of post hoc variable selection and maintaining regulatory transparency.
+This approach is broadly applicable across therapeutic areas and can be tailored using subject-matter knowledge.
+For example, in diabetes trials, duration of diabetes and glycated hemoglobin (HbA1c) are well-established prognostic factors and natural candidates for additional adjustment \citep{rawshani2019relative}.
+Although adjusting for all available covariates yielded the largest gains in some settings, it was more prone to computational instability in small samples.